Opensenseapp/custom-directory/README.md

 Opensense will pass an `Authorization` header with a token to authenticate. eg, `Authorization: Bearer <token>` We will also pass a `pageSize` parameter on the URL.

+### Email attribute required
+Each data object must have an `email` attribute.

+### Field names
+Each data object can have data fields.
+The data field names must be lowercase characters and underscores only.  eg: `title`, `linkedin_url`.

 ### Timeouts
 Each request should take no more than 30 seconds.
 The maximum page size should be 1000 users.

 # Example of paginated results
 GET /users?pageSize=100